July 13, 2010

 WHAT THEY ARE SAYING ABOUT Mik Aoki

-Brian O'Connor, Virginia head baseball coach (former Notre Dame assistant
+Brian O'Connor, Virginia head baseball coach (former Notre Dame assistant coach)

 "I think Notre Dame got the perfect guy.
 First of all, Mik understands and knows what it takes to recruit at an academic institution and at a cold weather school.
 He will understand the pool of players he'll be able to pursue academically.
 From a baseball standpoint, he knows how to get a team to compete at the highest level.
 He puts a very aggressive, fundamentally sound baseball team on the field."